AP-EAGLE-EU/IAC-Pi-Proxmox-Supervision/Readme.md

 This approach allows you to automate and customize the installation and configuration of your IT monitoring stack in a modular and secure way.

-# Pinciples substitution to handle placeholders like:
+## Pinciples substitution to handle placeholders with Jinja2 format like:

 config.yaml: